nuaq2005/SmartSort/README.md

 ![Architecture](Architecture.png)
 1. The **user uploads a photo** from the frontend.
 2. The **Flask backend** receives it, processes it through the **PyTorch model**, and returns classification + emission data.
-3. **Firebase** stores user data and leaderboard status.
+3. **Firebase** stores user data.
 4. The **frontend** displays classification results and CO₂ estimates

 ### 🧠 Key Design Decisions
-- Used **Flask** for lightweight API serving and seamless Python ML integration
-- Chose **Firebase** for real-time database and authentication
-- Built a **modular AI pipeline** to easily retrain or swap the model with updated datasets
+- Utilized the **MobileNetN2** deep learning model for computer vision tasks, particularly on mobile and embedded devices due to its speed